Raphire/HomeESP/README.md

 * [HiveMQ](https://www.hivemq.com/)

 ### 2. Dashboard
-Click the "Clone or download" button above, next click "Download ZIP".
+Click the green download button above, next click "Download ZIP".

-**Local use:** <br>
+**Installation for use on local machine:** <br>
 Unzip the downloaded file and place the 'Dashboard' folder on your device, next open the index.html file inside to start.

-**Web deployment:** <br>
+**Installation for web deployment:** <br>
 Unzip the downloaded file and place the contents of the dashboard folder in the root of your webserver, next simply navigate to your IP address or domain.

 ### 3. Connect Everything to Device
 Connect all components to the ESP board.
-You can use [this webpage](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) as a pinout reference.
+You can use [this webpage](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) as a pinout reference for your specific ESP board.

 Name | Type | Connected to GPIO
 ------------ | -------------  | -------------